 Email Automation Tools

-If you don’t have a lead form on your site, you should!
-And a generic “Contact Us” form doesn’t count.
+If you don’t have a lead form on your website, you’re missing a valuable opportunity to connect with prospects.

-A lead form should be placed on your homepage with a clear call to action (CTA).
-Your CTA should tell the site visitor what to expect when they fill out the form.
-Common CTAs in the insurance world include:
+There are a few things you can do to ensure your lead form is optimized for conversion.
+It should be placed near the top of your homepage with a clear call to action (CTA).
+Your CTA should tell visitors what to expect when they fill out the form.
+Common CTAs in insurance include:

 - Request Quote